pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

      - Set the relative change tolerance for the iteration inside the Krylov linear solver used at each Picard iteration.

+   * - :opt:`-ssafd_max_speed` (`50 km/yr`)
+     - Limits computed SSA velocities: ice speed is capped at this limit after each Picard iteration of the SSAFD solver.
+This may allow PISM to take longer time steps by ignoring high velocities at a few troublesome locations.

 .. _sec-weertman:

 Weertman-style sliding